AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

     >[!NOTE]
     >
-    >If your Client ID is empty, you can directly create a New project in Adobe IO.
+    >If your Client ID is empty, you can directly **[!UICONTROL Create a New project]** in Adobe IO.

 1. You know need to identify the existing project using the extracted client ID.

-    1. Create an API key from the gateway console at (admin.adobe.io), linked to any IMSOrgID (required to be done just once)
+    1. Create an API key from the [gateway console](admin.adobe.io) linked to any IMSOrgID.
-    1. Subscribe this API key to DevManagentAPISDK and JIL(required to be done just once)
+    1. Subscribe this API key to DevManagentAPISDK and JIL.
-    1. Get the user token by logging-in to console.adobe.io as a person with system admin role for the IMSOrg we are working for, open developer console and type copy(adobeIMS.getAccessToken()).
-This token has the following scopes ```AdobeID,openid,adobeio_api,gnav,read_organizations,additional_info.projectedProductContext,unified_dev_portal,additional_info.roles,read_pc.dma_bullseye,session,adobeio.appregistry.read,adobeio.appregistry.write,sao.creative_cloud.
-FYI, unified_dev_portal``` is the one we need.
+    1. Get the user token by logging-in to Adobe IO console with System administrator role for the IMSOrg and open the developer console and type: copy(adobeIMS.getAccessToken()).
+    This token has the following scopes: AdobeID, openid, adobeio_api, gnav, read_organizations, additional_info.projectedProductContext, unified_dev_portal, additional_info.roles, read_pc.dma_bullseye, session, adobeio.appregistry.read, adobeio.appregistry.write, sao.creative_cloud.
-    1. Use this user token + API key to call Console APIs.
+    1. Use the user token and API key to call Console APIs.
-    1. Setup environment
+    1. Setup the environment as follows:

         ```
         export API_KEY='<API Key created in step 1 of Prerequisite Steps>'
         export TOKEN='Bearer <copied from developer console in step 3 of Prerequisite Steps>'